StackVista/stackstate-docs/configure/health/debug-health-sync.md

 ➡️ [Which version of the `sts` CLI am I running?](/setup/cli/cli-comparison.md#which-version-of-the-cli-am-i-running)

 Command not currently available in the new `sts` CLI.
+Use the `stac` CLI.
 {% endtab %}
 {% tab title="CLI: stac" %}
 ```javascript